Dentistry for Kids

 We see dentistry as a mission.
 Many parents don’t realize they need to start bringing their children in to see us before they go to school for the first time.
-Children whose parents wait until they start school before they come in for a checkup may face many problems later.
+Children whose parents wait until they start school before they come in for an exam may face many problems later.
 Let give you more information about dentistry for kids.

 Why Baby Teeth Are Important

 We have heard from many parents who say they are bringing their kids in to see us now because they are losing their baby teeth, or because they are about to start school.
 The parents’ figure since they have begun losing their baby teeth, now is the time for their first checkup.
 However, that isn’t the case.
 We need to see your child when they are still a baby.
 You need to bring your baby in to see us before their first birthday, or when their first teeth erupt.